blackchip-org/zc/doc/ops/prog_Int_s32.md

 ### max.int/s32

-The maximum value of a signed 32-bit integer, 2^32 - 1.
+The maximum value of a signed 32-bit integer: 2 32 pow 1 sub

 Macro definition:
 ```